A multi-cubic-kilometre neutrino telescope in the western Pacific Ocean: Results

 \subsection{Source sensitivity and discovery potentials}

-We conducted a performance study of TRIDENT using track events.
-Those events are produced by $\nu_\mu$ CC interaction and its track like topology enables high-accuracy angular reconstruction, making them the golden channel for source searching.
-Furthermore, we only select up-going events that have zenith angle greater than $80^\circ$ and travel long distances inside the Earth, so that we can be free from the contamination of atmospheric muons.

-A full detector simulation pipeline is built for this study.
-The Earth density and composition is constructed according to the Preliminary Earth Model \cite{prem}.
-The primary $\nu_\mu$ is injected near the detector following a similar scheme described in \cite{lepton_injector}: the $\nu_\mu$ are forced to interact with proper weightings around the detector and the $\mu$ generated are propagated into the detector.
-The high energy neutrino-nucleon deep inelastic scattering interaction cross-section developed by \cite{Cooper-Sarkar:2011} is adopted in simulation.
-The produced $\mu$ and hadrons are then propagated into the detector using \textsf{PROPOSAL} \cite{PROPOSAL:2013} and \textsf{sibyll} \cite{sibyll:1994}.
-Once the particles arrive at the detector, they are taken over by a fine-grained \textsf{Geant4} simulation with energy cut down to $2~\mathrm{MeV}$.
-Cherenkov photons produced during \textsf{Geant4} simulation will be propagated using GPU accelerated ray-tracing pipeline \cite{Opticks:2019}.

-A multi-photon-electron algorithm \cite{Wiebusch:2003} that utilizes both fast time resolution of Silicon Photomultipliers and large photon collection area of Photomultipliers Tubes \cite{Hu:2021jjt} is used for track reconstruction.
-The angular resolution and effective area of TRIDENT are shown in Figure \ref{fig:angular_resolution} and \ref{fig:effective_area}.
-At an energy of $\sim100~\mathrm{TeV}$, the angular resolution of TRIDENT is expected to reach 0.1$^{\circ}$ with an effective area of $7 \times 10^2 ~\mathrm{m^2}$.
+We conducted a performance study of TRIDENT using in-depth simulations, in particular measuring up-going (neutrinos with zenith angle greater than $80^\circ$ and travel long distances inside Earth) track events produced in $\nu_{\mu}$ charged-current interactions.
+At an energy of $\sim100~\mathrm{TeV}$, the angular resolution of TRIDENT is expected to reach 0.1$^{\circ}$ with an effective area of $5 \times 10^2 ~\mathrm{m^2}$, as shown in Extended Data Fig. \ref{fig:angular_resolution} and \ref{fig:effective_area}.
+TRIDENT intends to push the limits of neutrino telescope performance, reaching a new frontier of sensitivity in all-sky searches for astrophysical neutrino sources, as shown in Fig. \ref{fig:sensitivity_DisPot_all_sky}.

-With TRIDENT pushing the limits in neutrino telescope performance, the detector is expected to reach a new frontier in the sensitivity of all-sky searches for astrophysical neutrino sources.
-A point source sensitivity study is performed with respect to the diffuse astrophysical muon neutrinos \cite{IceCube_diffuse_tracks:2022} and atmospheric muon neutrinos backgrounds \cite{IceCube_atmos_neutrino:2016}.
-The results are shown in the upper panel of Figure \ref{fig:sensitivity_DisPot}.
-The most promising neutrino source candidates found by IceCube, NGC 1068 and TXS 0506+056 \cite{IceCube_10yr_points_source:2020, IceCube_TXS_flares:2018, IceCube_TXS_MM:2018}, will be visible to TRIDENT in the up-going neutrino mode, for $\sim$50\% of its operation time.
-Assuming an IceCube best fit flux, TRIDENT is predicted to discover the steady source NGC 1068 within two years of operation, as shown in the lower panel of Figure ~\ref{fig:sensitivity_DisPot}.
+The most promising neutrino source candidates found by IceCube, NGC 1068 and TXS 0506+056 \cite{IceCube_NGC1068:2022, IceCube_TXS_flares:2018, IceCube_TXS_MM:2018}, will be visible to TRIDENT in the up-going neutrino mode, for $\sim$ 50\% of its operation time.
+Assuming an IceCube best fit flux, TRIDENT is predicted to discover the steady source NGC 1068 within one year of operation, as shown in Fig. \ref{fig:sensitivity_DisPot_specific_sources}.
 For a transient neutrino burst similar to the TXS 0506+056 2014-2015 case, TRIDENT will detect it with a significance level over $10\sigma$.